zareldyn/slarp/README.md

 # git clone https://gitlab.zareldyn.net/zareldyn/slarp.git && ./slarp/fix-permissions
 ```

-After this, it's time to decide whether the name "slarp" is adequate or not for the way you manage your Docker images and containers, because the image you'll build at the next step and the resulting container will both be named after the directory containing this project's tree.
+After this, it's time to decide whether the name "slarp" is meaningful or not for you, because the image you'll build at the next step and the resulting container will both be named after the directory containing this project's tree.
 For example, if you prefer "slarp-reverse-proxy", do this:
 ```
 # mv slarp slarp-reverse-proxy